Jenna and Chris

 May 24, 2025

 In the days after, we were just beginning to process everything that had happened.
 Two ceremonies, one helicopter, a hundred and sixty people, everything coming together against all odds.
 The magical weekend that had somehow happened.
+We thought the year was about to slow down.

 Less than a week later, we found out.
 Jenna was pregnant.
 We could not have scripted this better.